 Heat pumps are able to provide comfort with and without ductwork.
 This is something that can make this type of system incredibly versatile.

-Let’s be clear though: you cannot have a heat pump that is ductless and switch it over to a ducted system.
-This would require a full replacement.
+Let’s be clear though: you cannot have a ductless heat pump and switch it over to a ducted system.
+This would require a full system replacement.

 Ducted and ductless heat pumps are great for most homes, especially as they can serve as your whole-home comfort solution.
 Just make sure that you discuss which is the best type for your home.
 (Hint: if you don’t have ductwork already, a ductless system is probably the best way to go.)

 Yes, a heat pump system requires maintenance to keep it running smoothly.
 In fact, a heat pump needs more maintenance than an air conditioner.
 This is because it serves the job of two systems: an AC and a heater.